ehlesp/smallab-k8s-pve-guide/G045 - System update 04 ~ Updating K3s and deployed apps.md

 This basic procedure is just about applying the same installer command you used to deploy K3s on each node (as you did back in the [chapter **G025**](G025%20-%20K3s%20cluster%20setup%2008%20~%20K3s%20Kubernetes%20cluster%20setup.md)), but with the version number updated:

 1. As you have seen [earlier in this chapter](#k3s-most-recent-version), get the version numbers of K3s.
-What I got for the setup used in this guide was the following:
+What corresponds for the setup used in this guide is the following:

     - Current K3s version in the cluster nodes: `v1.33.4+k3s1`.
     - Latest K3s stable version: `v1.35.1+k3s1`.